levanduy99/Java-Coding/README.md

 In the **Pascal's triangle**, each number is the sum of the two numbers directly above.

+### 3. Partition Labels

+You are given a string `s`.
+We want to partition the string into as many parts as possible so that each letter appears in at most one part.

+Return a list of integers representing the size of these parts.

 # [5 Most used Sorting Algorithms](https://favtutor.com/blogs/sorting-algorithms-java)
 ### 1. Merge Sort
 - **Time Complexity**: Sorting arrays on different machines.
 Merge Sort is a recursive algorithm and time complexity can be expressed as following recurrence relation.